HeinleinSupport/rspamd-slac-2025/Readme_eng.md

   - Subdomains with DBL
 - This must be configured separately in Rspamd
 - Spamhaus Configs for this - [https://github.com/spamhaus/rspamd-dqs](https://github.com/spamhaus/rspamd-dqs)
-  - We find the implementation not so nicely solved and have rebuilt it a bit ;)
+  - We found some room for improvement in the implementation and have rebuilt it a bit ;)
   - Here again: Implementation of the more complex parts as selectors!
   - You can find the required selectors and config at the Rspamd Config